ghi-electronics/Documentation/software/due-script/samples/pulse-gamer-sketch.md

-# BrainGamer - Sketch
+# BrainGamer - Pong

 ![BrainGamer Sketch](images/braingamer-sketch.gif)

-Pair your Pulse with the Brain Gamer to create a piece of art
+Pair your Pulse with the Brain Gamer to create one of the first video games ever made.

 Hardware:
 - Brainpad Pulse